kyaiooiayk/Data-Format-Notes/README.md

 ***

 ## YAML
-It is a human-readable data-serialization language.
+YAML stands for Yet Another Markup Language and is a human-readable data-serialization language.
 It is commonly used for configuration files and in applications where data is being stored or transmitted.
 Both JSON and YAML are developed to provide a human-readable data interchange format.
-The YAML is realized as a superset of JSON format.
+The YAML is realised as a superset of JSON format.
 It means that we can parse JSON using a YAML parser.
 Although the practical implementation of this theory is little tricky.
 Be aware thath YAML is an extremely bad choice for any configuration file because it's wildly unpredictable.
 ***

 ## Parquet